TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Helps resolve problems we saw with symbolic execution such as pointer locations, which are known at run-time.

 Metaheursitic Techniques allow a definition of an objective function, which is used to guide test data generation.
-Two main types of objectives: *Coverage-Oriented* (objective function: number of program structures executed) and *Structure-Oriented* (objective function: guides search to cover each individual structural element)
+The two main types of objectives are *Coverage-Oriented* (objective function: number of program structures executed) and *Structure-Oriented* (objective function: guides search to cover each individual structural element).

-*Search-based test data generation approaches*  to *functional testing* have focussed on finding inputs such that the program does not meet the specifications.
+*Search-based test data generation approaches*  to *functional testing* have focused on finding inputs such that the program does not meet the specifications.

 *Grey-box* test data generation approaches combine methods used in generating structural and functional testing.
 Structure-oriented white-box testing techniques can be used to attempt to induce violations of assertions.